joeyzhouzang/joeyzhouzang.github.io/content/authors/admin/_index.md

     icon: hero/currency-dollar
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Zhou Zang is a PhD Canadiate at University of Geography, where he studies ozone and its variations on the surface and in the troposphere.
+His research has been published in top journals like ACP and EST, with over 800 citations.
+Zhou has unique research experiences and background in atmospheric environment and remote sensing.
+This makes it possible for him to carry out cutting edge research that can address urgent issues related to our atmospheric environment, such as air quality and climate change.